OxfordCityCouncil/opendata/README.md

 * Limit on GitHub repo size - not scalable
 * Preview will not work for file sizes over a certain size (can't find this limit currently)
+* No (obvious) preview for geocoded point data files
 * Off-putting to see large files with an error message and the option to View Raw
 * Downloading is not intuitive.
 If previewed then difficult for a new user to work out how to download
 * Awkward to create a directory structure when uploading datafiles (but see suggestion below)